menchel/average-l-graph-creator/README.md

 According to your prefrences

-NOTE: you need the matplotlib libary in order to run this code. you can use a website like: matplotlib.online in order to run it locally on your computer.
+NOTE: you need the matplotlib libary in order to run this code.